amritghimire/jira-terminal/README.md

 jira-terminal help new
 jira-terminal help assign
 jira-terminal help comment
+jira-terminal help autocompletion
 ```

 ```
-JIRA Terminal 1.1.0
+JIRA Terminal 1.2.0
 Amrit Ghimire <oss@amritghimire.com>
 This is a command line application that can be used as a personal productivity tool for interacting with JIRA

 USAGE:
-    JIRA Terminal [SUBCOMMAND]
+    jira-terminal [SUBCOMMAND]

 FLAGS:
-    -h, --help
-            Prints help information
+    -h, --help       Prints help information

-    -V, --version
-            Prints version information
+    -V, --version    Prints version information

 SUBCOMMANDS:
     alias             Configuration for alias.
 One of add,list or remove is required. assign            Assign a ticket to user.
+    autocompletion    Generate autocompletion script..
     comment           List or add comments to a ticket.
 Default action is adding. detail            Detail of a JIRA tickets..
     fields            List of possible Fields for details... help              Prints this message or the help of the given subcommand(s) list              List the issues from JIRA.
     new               Create a new ticket.
     transition        Transition of ticket across status.
     update            Update a field for a ticket
 ```

 ### List of Tickets